WolftheE/Another-Vivaldi-css-theme/README.md

 ![screen_shot](screenshots/transparent_beta_thing.png)

 ## Info about the mod
-It removesand adds small changes that makes Vivaldi (in my opinion) look much better!
+It removes and adds small changes that makes Vivaldi (in my opinion) look much better!
 While keeping the Vivaldi look.

 It also adds some smaller stuff like:
 - Rounds some Ui stuff depending on the theme
 - Animations hovering effects
+- BETTER TRANSPARENCY SUPPORT!
-- Linux titlebar buttons modified
+- Linux titlebar buttons

 > [!note]
-> This mod *should* be compatible with any theme.
+> This mod *should* be compatible with any theme but some things may look out of place depending on the theme.
-> If the Transparency is broken, disable it in your theme!

 > [!WARNING]
 > May have some visual bugs and may break with updates!